gagolews/realtest/devel/sphinx/index.rst

     *realtest* is a framework for unit testing for realistic minimalists; it aids in formalising:

-    * assertions
+    * assertions,
-    * current behaviour that we'd like to see changed in the future
+    * current behaviour that we'd like to see changed in the future,
-    * alternative yet perfectly acceptable behaviours (e.g., when outputs are platform-dependent and should remain so)
+    * alternative yet perfectly acceptable behaviours (e.g., when outputs are platform-dependent and should remain so),
-    * requested features to be implemented in due time (e.g., as part of the monitoring of other software projects for changes)
+    * requested features to be implemented in due time (e.g., as part of the monitoring of third-party software projects for changes).

     -- by `Marek Gagolewski <https://www.gagolewski.com/>`_